 Day 1 – Champion Hurdle

-The championship race on day one of the 2022 Cheltenham Festival is the two-mile Champion Hurdle.
-Won last time by leading mare Honeysuckle and ridden by star jockey Rachael Blackmore, there is every reason to think that she will be back for more on March 15th.
+The championship race on day one of the 2023 Cheltenham Festival is the two-mile Champion Hurdle.
+Won last time by leading mare Honeysuckle and ridden by star jockey Rachael Blackmore, there is every reason to think that she will be back for more on March 14th.
+It’s Supreme Novices winner Constitution Hill that finds himself as the Cheltenham Champion Hurdle ante-post favourite though.

-Based on the very early average ante post odds, our table below gives you an idea of the perceived percentage chance the current top five has of winning the 2022 Champion Hurdle.
+Based on the average ante post odds, our table below gives you an idea of the perceived percentage chance the current top five have of winning the 2023 Champion Hurdle.

 |Champion Hurdle Runner||Winning Chance|

-Implied probability based on best odds last updated 26/3/21.
+Implied probability based on best odds in April 2022.

 Day 2 – Champion Chase

 The Champion Chase, a top Grade 1 contest, features the best two-mile chasers in the business.
-Staged on Cheltenham’s Old Course, this race really is a speed test and was won in 2021 by Henry De Bromhead’s Put The Kettle On.
+Staged on Cheltenham’s Old Course, this race really is a speed test and was won in 2022 by Energumene, after pre-race favourite Shishkin failed to finish.

 |Champion Chase Runner||Winning Chance|